-Page
+Pa .ge

 I. Introduction 1

-A. General Policy 1
+1. A. General Policy.

 B. Scope

+2. Seope

 II.
-Operational Definitions 2
+Operational Definitions

-A. Allegation
+A. Allegation 2

-B. Collective Bargaining Agreement.
+B. Research misconduct 2

-C. Complainant
+C. Complainant 2

-D. Deciding Official

-E. Evidence

-F. Good Faith.
+D. Good Faith 3

+E. Research misconduct proceeding 3

+F. Records of research misconduct proceedings 3

-G. Grantor
+G. Retaliation 3

-H. HHS.
+H. Institutional Member 3

-I. Inquiry
+I. Inquiry 3

-J. Institutional Counsel
+J. Investigation 4

-K. Institutional Member
+K. Respondent 4

-L. Investigation
+L. Evidence 4

-M. Office of Research Integrity

-N. Preponderance of the evidence
+M. Preponderance of the evidence 4

+N. Research Integrity Officer 4

+O. Institutional Legal Counsel 4

+P. Deciding Official

+Q. Office of Research Integrity 5

+R. DHHS 5

-O. Public Health Service or PHS 4
+S. Public Health Service or PHS 5

-P. PHS support
+T. PHS support

-Q. Records of research misconduct proceedings

-R. Research Integrity Officer

-S. Research misconduct 4

-T. Research misconduct proceeding

 U. Research record 5

-V. Respondent 5
+V. Grantor 5

-W. Retaliation 5

-III.
-Examples of Best Practices 5
+Ш. Examples of Best Practices 6

-•

-IV.
-Rights and Responsibilities
+w Rights and Responsibilities 7

+1 7 .
 A. Research Integrity Officer

 B. Complainant

-C. Respondent.
+C. Respondent

+D. Deciding Official

-D. Deciding Official 9
+D. Deciding Official 10

 V. General Policies and Principles 10

-A. Responsibility to Report Misconduct
+A. Responsibility to Report Misconduct 10

 B. Cooperation with Research Misconduct Proceedings

 C. Confidentiality

 D. Protecting Complainants, Witnesses, and Committee Members 11

-E. Interim Administrative Actions and Notifying ORI of Special Circumstances 11
+E. Interim Administrative Actions and Notifying ORI of Special Circumstances

 VI.
 Conducting the Assessment and Inquiry 12

-A. Assessment of Allegations
+A .
+Assessment of Allegations

-B. Initiation and Purpose of the Inquiry
+В. Initiation and Purpose of the Inquiry 13

-C. Notice to Respondent; Sequestration of Research Records
+C. Notice to Respondent; Sequestration of Research Records 13

-D. Appointment of the Inquiry Committee
+D .
+Appointment of the Inquiry Committee 13

-E. Charge to the Committee and First Meeting
+E. Charge to the Committee and First Meeting 13

-F. Inquiry Process
+F. Inquiry Process 14

-G. The Inquiry Report
+G .
+The Inquiry Report 14

-1. Elements of the Inquiry Report
+i) Elements of the Inquiry Report 14

-2. Notification to the Respondent and Opportunity to Comment
+ii) Notification to the Respondent and Opportunity to Comment 14

-3. Institutional Decision and Notification
+iii) Institutional Decision and Notification

-i.
-Decision by Deciding Official
+a) Decision by Deciding Official 15

-ii.
-Notification to ORI
+b) Notification to ORI

-iii.
-Documentation of Decision Not to Investigate
+c) Documentation of Decision Not to Investigate 15

-H. Timeline and Final Inquiry Report.
+H. Timeline and Final Inquiry Report 15

-11. Timeline and I mai inquity Report 10
+X 7 X 1 - 1.5

-VII.
-Conducting the Investigation 16
+VII Conducting the Investigation

-A. Initiation and Purpose 16
+.
+Initiation and Purpose

-B. Notifying ORI and Respondent; Sequestration of Research Records 17
+Notifying ORI and Respondent; Sequestration of Research Records

-C. Appointment of the Investigation Committee
+Appointment of the Investigation Committee

-D. Charge to the Committee and the First Meeting 17
+D Charge to the Committee and the First Meeting

 1. Charge to the Committee

-2. First Meeting 18
+Б 2.
+First Meeting

-E. Investigation Process 18
+Investigation Process Time for Completion

-F. Time for Completion 19
+г.
+Time for Completion 1 /

-VIII.
-The Investigation Report 19
+VI I. The Investigation Report 18

-A. Elements of the Investigation Report
+Elements of the Investigation Report

-B. Comments on the Draft Report and Access to Evidence
+Comments on the Draft Report and Access to Evidence

-1. Respondent.
+1. Respondent

+•

-2. Confidentiality
+2. Confidentiality 19

-C. Decision by Deciding Official 20
+C. Decision by Deciding Official 19

-D. Disciplinary Measures for Founded Misconduct 21
+D .
+Disciplinary Measures for Founded Misconduct 19

-E. Notice to ORI of Institutional Findings and Actions
+E. Notice to ORI of Institutional Findings and Actions 19

-F. Maintaining Records for Review by ORI
+F. Maintaining Records for Review by ORI 20

+·

 IX.
-Completion of Cases; Reporting Premature Closures to ORI 22
+Completion of Cases; Reporting Premature Closures to ORI 20

-X. Other Considerations 22
+X. Other Considerations 20

-A. Termination or Resignation Prior to Completing Inquiry or Investigation
+41. Δ Termination or Resignation Prior to Completing Inquiry or Investigation

-B. Protection of the Complainant, Witnesses and Committee Members
+Protection of the Complainant, Witnesses and Committee Members

-C. Allegations Not Made in Good Faith
+Allegations Not Made in Good Faith

+University Approval

+ט . Οπινοιοπ γ τιρριοναι 21

-Annendix A- Responsibilities of Research Integrity Officer 24
+Δn ner ndix A - Responsibilities of Research Integrity Officer 22-28

-The LINCOLN UNIVERSITY POLICY FOR RESPONDINGTO ALLEGATIONS OF RESEARCH MISCONDUCT
+RESPONSIBLE CONDUCT OF RESEARCH: LINCOLN UNIVERSITY POLICY & PROCEDURES FOR RESPONDING TO ALLEGATIONS OF RESEARCH MISCONDUCT